fleetdm/fleet/docs/1-Using-Fleet/2-fleetctl-CLI.md

       removed: false
 ```

+#### Moving queries and packs from one Fleet environment to another

+When managing multiple Fleet environments, you may want to move queries and/or packs from one "exporter" environment to a another "importer" environment.

+1. Navigate to `~/.fleet/config` to find the context names for your "exporter" and "importer" environment.
+For the purpose of these instructions we will use the context names `exporter` and `importer` respectively.
+2. Run the command `fleetctl get queries --yaml --context exporter > queries.yaml && fleetctl apply -f queries.yml --context importer`.
+This will import all the queries from your exporter Fleet instance into your importer Fleet instance. *Note, this will also write a list of all queries in yaml syntax to a file names `queries.yml`.*
+3. Run the command `fleetctl get packs --yaml --context exporter > packs.yaml && fleetctl apply -f packs.yml --context importer`.
+This will import all the packs from your exporter Fleet instance into your importer Fleet instance. *Note, this will also write a list of all packs in yaml syntax to a file names `packs.yml`.*

 ### Host labels

 The following file describes the labels which hosts should be automatically grouped into.
 The label resource should include the actual SQL query so that the label is self-contained: